Awesomazius/NeverCruncher/README.md

 # NeverCruncher 1.0

-This is Neverball 1.6 with a Reinforced Learning agent written into it that plays some Neverball levels.
-See Readme for instructions and the pdf of you are a Developer.
+This is a modified fork of Neverball 1.6 with a Reinforced Learning agent added that learns to play levels.
+See the Readme for instructions and the pdf for an explanation of the methods used.

 # Neverball